Lyndsey Scott, the Victoria’s Secret Model Who Codes, Fires Back At Trolls

 Lyndsey Scott, a model who has worked the runway for Victoria’s Secret, proved that she’s more than just a pretty face when she recently stood up to trolls who doubted her coding skills.

-Scott became the target of these trolls when her background in computer programming was spotlighted on Instagram by an account called @coding.engineer, Motherboardreports.
+Scott became the target of these trolls when her background in computer programming was spotlighted on Instagram by an account called @coding.engineer, Motherboard reports.
 Although they posted a photo of her walking for Victoria’s Secret, the caption under the photo listed her educational credentials.
 For example, she has a double major in theatre and computer science from Amherst College.
 She has also created an app called Educate! which helps Ugandan students learn about entrepreneurship.

 Despite these achievements, some commenters chose to mock and question her abilities, Motherboard notes.
 Some derisively speculated that she could probably only code “Hello World” a rite of passage that almost every coding student goes through during the early stages of their education.